-In light of Theorem~\ref{thm:boost}, $h_1$ and $h_3$ are trained on two distributions $\D_X$ and $\D_3$ which are not hard to construct if $h_2$ is given: $\D_X$ is the original marginal distribution, and $\D_3$ can be obtained by rejection sampling.
-By Assumption~\ref{as:pac}, drawing a sample of $\Theta(n_{\sqrt\epsilon,\delta'})$ instances on each distribution respectively and feeding them to $\A_\H$ induces the following corollaries on the performance of $h_1,h_3$.
+In light of Theorem~\ref{thm:boost} (i.e. boosting~\citep{schapire1990strength}), the two weak hypothese $h_1$ and $h_3$ are trained on distributions $\D$ and $\D_3$ which are not hard to construct if $h_2$ is given: $\D$ is the original marginal distribution, and $\D_3$ can be obtained by rejection sampling.
+By Assumption~\ref{as:pac}, drawing a set of $\Theta(n_{\sqrt\epsilon,\delta'})$ instances on each distribution respectively and feeding them to $\A_\H$ gives the following corollary.